The Bob & Tom Show: History

 Before Bob's retirement, Scott Potasnik ("P-taz") replaced Gunner as the fourth in-studio voice when Bob went on extended vacations or took Mondays off, and Potasnik remained an unofficial cast member for some time after Bob's retirement.
 Tom described "P-taz" as the show's "sex desk" correspondent and, after Bob's retirement, as its "fact checker."
 Potasnik's role with the show ended in early summer 2016.

 During 2015 and 2016, the show frequently featured "guest hosts," usually comedians, as a fourth or fifth in-studio voice, sometimes for several days or weeks at a time.
 Josh Arnold served as a frequent guest host during spring and early summer of 2016 before being named a regular cast member on August 1, 2016.

 Kristi Lee announced on January 11, 2016, that she, too, had left the show, having last appeared on December 17, 2015.
 She returned to the show on July 11, 2016, resuming her traditional news and commentary role.
 The show later described her as both a "co-host and news director."

 During Kristi's absence, Carlini had re-joined The Bob & Tom Show as news anchor (for all four hours each morning).
 After Kristi returned, Carlini appeared on a half-time basis for several days.

 On November 17, 2016, Bob and Tom were reunited during their induction into the Indiana Broadcasters Hall of Fame.
 On April 3, 2017, Bob made his first live on-air appearance since his retirement for the show's annual Cincinnati Reds Opening Day broadcast.
 On May 26, 2017, Bob made his second appearance and his first with Kristi Lee at the Indy 500 Carb Day show.

 The "master control" seat, historically occupied by Bob, had been filled after his retirement mostly by Bob & Tom staffers who did not speak on the air until Ace Cosby joined the show in 2017 as its in-studio engineer and occasional on-air contributor.
-Cosby joined Bob & Tom flagship WFBQ in the early 1980s as an on-air personality and helped Kristi get her first job at the station.
-Tom refers to him as "the legendary Ace Cosby" as an homage to Cosby's 30 years of popularity with Indianapolis-area listeners and personal relationships with numerous rock musicians.
+Cosby joined Bob & Tom flagship WFBQ in 1981 as an on-air personality and helped Kristi get her first job at the station.
+Tom refers to him as "the legendary Ace Cosby" as an homage to Cosby's 40 years of popularity with Indianapolis-area listeners and personal relationships with numerous rock musicians.

 National radio syndicator Westwood One granted a multi-year contract extension on May 1, 2018, to The Bob & Tom Show. iHeartMedia, corporate parent of flagship WFBQ "Q95" and another 12 of the show's 100+ syndication outlets, announced a renewed agreement on December 10, 2018, to continue airing the show on those iHeartMedia stations.